eabait/css-lab/README.md

 Through the rest of this section you will create a basic HTML document.
 After finishing this section you will:

-* be able to create HTML documents that displays text, images, tables, lists
+* be able to create HTML documents that display text, images, tables, lists
 * understand how to structure HTML documents, and what the basic building blocks are
 * understand best practices to write valid, accessible, and semantic HTML markup.